russmckendrick/blog/content/posts/2023-12-17-2023-top-10/index.md

 Overall, "Version Girl" is an album that radiates energy and vitality.
 It's a testament to Dakar's skill as an artist and her ability to breathe new life into well-known songs, proving her status as a significant figure in the UK pop-reggae scene.
 The album is celebrated for its diversity and the way it effortlessly shifts the meaning of the original songs, providing a set of covers that are both familiar and refreshingly new.

-For more detailed insights into the album, you can refer to the reviews from Louder Than War [Louder Than War](https://louderthanwar.com/rhoda-dakar-version-girl-album-review/), New Sounds [New Sounds](https://newsoundsmag.co.uk/2023/05/29/album-review-rhoda-dakar-version-girl-sunday-best-records/), and God Is In The TV [God Is In The TV](https://www.godisinthetvzine.co.uk/2023/05/29/rhoda-dakar-version-girl-sunday-best-recordings/).
+For more detailed insights into the album, you can refer to the reviews from Louder Than War [Louder Than War](https://louderthanwar.com/rhoda-dakar-version-girl-album-review/) and God Is In The TV [God Is In The TV](https://www.godisinthetvzine.co.uk/2023/05/29/rhoda-dakar-version-girl-sunday-best-recordings/).

 ## Joy'All - Jenny Lewis ([](https://www.mckendrick.rocks/albums/joy-all-27328932/))